-In jewelry, hairpins are light, vertical hair ornaments - a very old style, dating back to ancient Greece and China.
+In jewelry, hairpins are light, vertical hair ornaments—a very old style, dating back to ancient Greece and China.
 They come in two varieties: one-point, a single long, straight piece, with a point at one end and often a knob-shaped ornament on the other; and two-point, a U-shaped piece with two blunt ends or prongs.
 They can be worn at any angle, and often come in pairs.

-For Victorian ladies, hairpins were not just a novelty, but a necessity - since wearing one's hair fastened or tied up was a sign of respectability in a grown woman.
+For Victorian ladies, hairpins were not just a novelty, but a necessity—since wearing one's hair fastened or tied up was a sign of respectability in a grown woman.

 07 of 08

 This type of head ornament rests on the top or front of the hair.
-It usually has semi-circular or curved shape, most often rising to a peak in front.
-It can be made of any metal and possess any ornamentation, but in fine jewelry terms it is encrusted with gemstones and will reflect styles of the period.
+It usually has a semi-circular or curved shape, most often rising to a peak in front.
+It can be made of any metal and possess any ornamentation, but in fine jewelry terms, it is encrusted with gemstones and will reflect styles of the period.

 The tiara originated as a formal piece, though beginning in the 19th century, women other than royalty began to purchase them.
 Many were made with detachable elements allowing them to be dismantled and worn as necklaces or brooches.
 In fact, tiaras during this period were sometimes sold with screwdrivers, clasps, and fittings so they could be converted into a necklace and/or brooch.

-Today, tiaras are made in materials ranging from base metals and rhinestones for bridal use to plastics for children's play wear.
+Today, tiaras are made in materials ranging from base metals and rhinestones for bridal use to plastics for children's playwear.

 08 of 08

-A type of head ornament, most likely developed in France in the 1810s, which set a semicircular tiara on a comb.
+This is a type of head ornament, most likely developed in France in the 1810s, which set a semicircular tiara on a comb.
 The head rested on recently developed pivots, allowing the ornament to be worn facing in different directions.

 Made of precious metal, and often adorned with pearls or coral, the original versions resembled headbands.
 Later versions, around the turn of the 20th century, were more crown-like, often consisting of diamonds in intricate garland settings that rose in vertical tiers.